Stuck in that dark hole again.

 6 Done with indoor complaints, libraries, querulous criticisms,

-7 Strong and content I travel the open road.
+7 Strong and content I travel the open road.8 The earth, that is sufficient,

 9 I do not want the constellations any nearer,